Professors

 Semiha Denktas

-Semiha Denktas is professor in psychology.
+Semiha Denktaș is professor in Psychology at Erasmus School of Social and Behavioural Sciences.
 She studies determinants of human behaviour, designs and evaluates interventions to change behaviour.
 Her vision is that scientific knowledge on human experiences and behaviours can contribute to achieving and maintaining positive and healthy behaviour of individuals and groups from birth to old age.
 With her interdisciplinairy approach and with a special focus on underrepresented groups, she aims to have a positive and lasting impact on education, science and society.
 In mutually beneficial partnerships with students, colleagues, societal stakeholders and citizens, she aims to practice meaningful and innovative research which she translates into her teaching materials and lectures.

 Marilisa Boffo

-Marilisa Boffo is assistant professor in clinical psychology and eHealth at the Department of Psychology, Education and Child Studies.
-Trained as a clinical psychologist and research methodologist, she combines the two worlds into the design and empirical investigation of digital interventions for behavior change.
-Marilisa’s primary research interest focus on how to combine behavioral science, design and technology in order to develop innovative and effective interventions, primarily in the field of addiction and anxiety, and more recently to also support wellbeing and personal growth.
-As a result of her background in research methods, Marilisa is also specialised in the design and management of (pragmatic) RCTs, with a special attention on their methodological and ethical aspects.
-As a teacher, Marilisa is the coordinator of the master track in “Health Psychology and Digital Interventions”, in collaboration with Prof. Semiha Denktas, where she also coordinates and teach the courses in Design of Digital Interventions and Research Methods in Behavior Change.
+Marilisa Boffo is assistant professor in clinical psychology and eHealth at Erasmus School of Social and Behavioral Sciences and coordinator of this master track in “Health Psychology”.
+Trained as a clinical psychologist and research methodologist, she combines the two worlds into the design and evaluation of digital interventions for behaviour change.
+Marilisa’s primary research interest focuses on how to combine behavioural science, design and technology in order to develop innovative and effective interventions to support wellbeing and personal growth and prevent the development of psychopathology.
+Marilisa is also specialised in the design and management of (pragmatic) RCTs, with particular attention to their methodological and ethical aspects.
+She teaches the courses Design of Digital Interventions and Research Methods in Behaviour Change.

 Paul Kocken